 for awarding this piece 3d Place, Personal Column in the 2011 AHP awards.

-to make sure I remembered what I was reading, I took a generous bite of chocolate with each paragraph.
-Studies have shown
+in order to make sure I remembered what I was reading, I took a generous bite of chocolate with each paragraph.
+Studies have

 every bite of the chocolate.

 golden rule of exercise is borrowed from Mark Twain: “Whenever I feel the urge to exercise, I lie down until it goes

 away.”
 This does not apply to riding horses, of course, which is a form of obsessive-compulsive disorder.
 It only applies

 to those varieties of torture, er, activity specifically designated as “exercise.”

 Regretfully, I have reached the age where exercise might

 actually be less awful than the consequences of no exercise, so I had an idea to try to make it more fun by incorporating